-The policy and governance context
+The Policy and Governance Context

-The contexts of both policymaking and societal understanding about climate change have evolved since the AR5 was published (2013–2014).
+The contexts of both policymaking and societal understanding about climate change have evolved since AR5 was published (2013–2014).
 Increasing recognition of the urgency of the climate change threat, along with still-rising emissions and unresolved issues of mitigation and adaptation, including aspects of sustainable development, poverty eradication and equity, have led to new policy efforts.
 This section summarizes these contextual developments and how they have shaped, and been used during the preparation of this Report.